All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side Effect Rate (14 mg) Diabetes-Specific Notes

-Nausea 20% Usually temporary; peaks during first week at new dose
+Nausea 20% Usually temporary. peaks during first week at new dose

 Diarrhea 15% Monitor for dehydration, especially if kidney function is reduced

-Decreased appetite 9% Beneficial for weight loss; ensure adequate nutrition
+Decreased appetite 9% Beneficial for weight loss. ensure adequate nutrition

 Hypoglycemia (alone) Low (less than 1%) Risk increases when combined with insulin or sulfonylureas

-Constipation 8% Fiber and hydration help; metformin may counterbalance
+Constipation 8% Fiber and hydration help. metformin may counterbalance

 Hypoglycemia Risk

 Oral semaglutide alone carries very low hypoglycemia risk.
-However, if you take it alongside insulin or sulfonylureas (glipizide, glyburide, glimepiride), the risk increases significantly.
+But if you take it alongside insulin or sulfonylureas (glipizide, glyburide, glimepiride), the risk increases significantly.
 Your physician should proactively reduce your insulin or sulfonylurea dose when starting oral semaglutide to prevent dangerous low blood sugar episodes.

 Diabetic Retinopathy